 Quai d’Orléans and Quai de Béthune are on the south side of Ile Saint Louis Paris.

-What To See Near Ile Saint Louis Paris?
+What Is There To See Near Ile Saint Louis Paris?

 - Ile de la Cité: cross Pont Saint-Louis and head towards Notre Dame Cathedral.